 (Every fall around here, you’ll see ads for “sewer hay.”
 That term is used generically; it’s up-north lingo for just this kind of situation.
 But make sure you get clean straw, rather than substandard hay with lots of weed seeds.)

-Or, if you’re not into gardening, go to the home improvement store for a few sheets of 2” foam insulation.
+Or, if you’re not into gardening, go to the home improvement store for a few sheets of 2” foam insulation or a septic “blanket”.
 Lay them out over your septic tank and drain field, put a couple of rocks on them so they don’t blow away before they’re covered with snow, and then sit back and wait for winter.

 Need a break from studying up on septic sucking issues?
 Relax a bit by viewing some of my current listings (and maybe even take a few virtual video tours via YouTube), just click here.